ARM-software/vscode-arm-debugger/README.md

     ![Debug Configuration editor](https://github.com/ARM-software/vscode-arm-debugger/raw/main/docs/images/debug-config-editor-configdb.png)

 1. Use the visual editor to enter the following details:
     - **Connections** section:
         - **Select Target**: The configuration database is where Arm Debugger stores information about the processors, boards, and cores that it can connect to.
 The database is arranged by vendor.
 Drill down to select the core that you want to connect to.

         - **Bare Metal Debug** > **Connection Type**: Select a type for the debug probe that you are using or the debug unit on your board.
             - Default value: `DSTREAM Family` if DSTREAM is supported.

             - You can connect a probe or a board to your computer over USB.
 In this case, the Arm Debugger extension sets a probe type based on the configuration database entry selected in the **Select Target** drop-down list.

         - **Bare Metal Debug** > **Debug Port Mode**: Select a debug port mode to use.
 A debug port allows you to communicate with and debug microcontrollers or other embedded systems.

-          - Default value: `JTAG` or `SWD` (read only).
-The option that displays depends on the board that you have selected.
+            - Default value: `JTAG`.
+Use the JTAG debug port mode.

-          - `JTAG`: Use the JTAG debug port mode.
+            - `auto`: The debugger decides which debug port mode to use based on the connected target device.

             - `SWD`: Use the SWD debug port mode.

         - **Bare Metal Debug** > **Clock Speed**: The maximum clock frequency for the debug communication.
 The clock frequency is the speed at which data is transferred between the debugger and the target device during debugging operations.
 The frequency actually used depends on the capabilities of the debug probe and might be reduced to the next supported frequency.
             - Default value: `auto`.
 With `auto`, the debugger decides which clock frequency to use based on the connected target device.

             - Other possible values: `50MHz`, `33MHz`, `25MHz`, `20MHz`, `10MHz`, `5MHz`, `2MHz`, `1MHz`, `500kHz`, `200kHz`, `100kHz`, `50kHz`, `20kHz`, `10kHz`, `5kHz`.

         - **Bare Metal Debug** > **Connection Address**: Select the serial number of the connected debug probe or debug unit.
             - Select `auto` in the drop-down list.
 With `auto`, the Arm Debugger extension uses the serial number of the active device in the Arm Device Manager extension by default.
 The Arm Debugger extension adds the `"${command:device-manager.getSerialNumber}"` command in the JSON file for `"connectionAddress"`.

             - You can also enter the serial number or connection address of the active device.

     - **Application** section:
         - **Program Files**: Click **Add File** to point to an AXF or ELF file.
 You can add as many files as you need.
 The Arm Debugger extension uses the files in the order in which you added them.
 You can also click **Detect** to use `${command:arm-debugger.getApplicationFile}`.
 This command detects the AXF or ELF file to use or offers a selection of files available if several AXF or ELF files are present in your workspace.
+Alternatively, you can click **Detect All Files** to use `${command:arm-debugger.getApplicationFiles}`.
+This command detects all the AXF or ELF files to use that are present in your workspace.

     - **Debugger** section:
         - **Run Control**: As you have selected an AXF or ELF file in **Program Files**, select **Debug From Entrypoint** or **Debug From Symbol**.
 The debugger can either start from the entry point of the program or run until it reaches a specified symbol (defaults to main) before pausing.

         **Note**: The **Connect Only** option is set by default and does not require you to select a file in **Program Files**.